 For example, my first novel–Recovery, published in hardback and paperback by Warner Books in 1980 and 1981–was based on the realities behind the work of the military men and women who held the line against the Soviet Union in Europe, especially those of the U.S. Military Liaison Mission in Potsdam, East Berlin.
 It likewise included aerospace technologies not then in use but in development, and consequently, many readers seemed to conclude that the book was entirely fiction of the fantasy/sci-fi sort, because they knew nothing or very little about the post-WWII Cold War, apart from what they read or saw in the mainstream media.
 Recovery nevertheless became a solid seller in the USA and overseas, and thanks to the efforts of my agent Jacques de Spoelberch and his film sub-agent, Gary Cosay, the book was made into a movie by a small Franco-American company called Filmaccord.
 They took a long time to transform my novel into their film, called “Honor Bound“(directed by Jeannot Szwarc and starring Tom Skerritt), and because its central “villain”–the Berlin Wall–fell before it was ready for release, after a couple of test-marketing audience previews, the directors of the company decided not to release it here.
 As “Red End,” however, it has been shown in Europe.
 Recovery also has been a best-seller in Japan thanks to the translation talents of Hiroshi Takami, appearing in a new edition most recently (2010) by Hayakawa, though Shinchosha originally published it.

 Likewise, my next novel, Countdown to China, also for Warner Books and also starring Max Moss, the military hero of Recovery, centered on the all-too-real problem of technologically enhanced micromanagement by political leaders in military operations.
 Though some–mostly ex-military, like me–knew all too well then-President Lyndon Johnson’s boast in the Vietnam War that, “They can’t bomb a shithouse without asking my permission first,” most civilians probably had no idea just how crippling such micromanagement of military affairs could be.
 This novel’s purpose was to show how, in that period of the Cold War, a president could easily use the technology of the time to achieve purely self-serving political ends while appearing to be acting for the common good.
-It was left to the ingenuity of young 1LT Max Moss to defuse the crisis that the president created, and do it before World War III was inadvertently begun.
+It was left to the ingenuity of then-Master Sergeant Max Moss to defuse the crisis that the president created, and do it before World War III was inadvertently begun.
 My military life had shown me several times how crises like these came about, and how little–or nothing–civilians knew about them, or how close to nuclear war we came.

 In 1983, when I wrote the third in the Max Moss series, Bismarck Cross (for Tor Books), its central problem–the attempt to re-unify East and West Germany by rogue senior officers in the Deutsche Luftwaffe in the West and by highly placed counter-intelligence officers in the East–was thought by most people to be beyond unlikely.
 I asked a neighbor in my Maryland Beltway suburb, himself a senior officer in the West German military, for help in getting the background details right, and though he happily did so, he believed that East and West Germany would never be reunited in his lifetime.
 So, five years after the novel was published, and the Berlin Wall fell, I often wondered how my German friend reacted, just as I wondered what people who had read the book reacted when life went far beyond imitating, as it were, my art in the novel.